Trafexofive/RTFM/README.md

 Binary options are essentially glorified coin flips with a house edge.
 Most brokers are unregulated offshore entities.
 You will probably lose money.
 RTFM won't make you profitable - it just makes your losses more *organized*.

 **This software is provided AS-IS with no guarantees.** Don't risk money you can't afford to lose.
 Don't blame me when you do anyway.
+Go Learn proper trading and risk management and study price action.
+Rise above the casino mentality.
+Create your own edge.

 ---